Alex-Baer/Poker-Project/README.md

 Next, click run in the top right corner to start a round of the game.

-Click run each time to play more rounds
+Click run each time to play more rounds.
+#
+The code is all explained in the Python files using comments.